ardittristan/VTTExternalActorViewer/README.md

 ***

-_Does not work for locally hosted Foundry instances._
+_Does not work when you connect to foundry via http://localhost or via the electron app._